Entrepreneur| Mother| Speaker

 She is very active in the civic life of Northern Virginia.
 She was president of and had several leadership roles in a BNI ( Business Networking International) and is also an active member & President of the Dunn Loring-Merrifield Rotary.

 Donna and her family have been featured in many local magazines and media outlets.
 Donna and her eldest daughter graced the cover of Loudoun Woman Magazine with the title “ A Family Affair At I-CARE”, Donna was also a feature in Smart CEO magazine in an article called “Business By Blood” recognizing family owned and operated companies, and was also named one of the Top 10 Women in Business in 2011.
-Some other media outlets you can see Donna and her family are The Washington Business Journal, News Channel 8 Women’s Business Report, and the Vienna Connection.
+Some other media outlets you can see Donna and her family are in The Washington Post, The Washington Business Journal, News Channel 8 Women’s Business Report, and the Fairfax/Vienna Connection.

 Donna has been asked to be the keynote speaker for several community and church events.
 She has educated her audience in the aspect of how to be a great caregiver and advocate for family encouraging them to “Breathe First”, taking care of themselves so they can be the best for their loved one.
 Donna teaches about patient advocacy, navigating health insurances issues with emphasis on health and wellness.

-Donna lives in Leesburg, Virginia with her husband, Tony.
-The couple is humbly grateful for their three adult children, Ashley, April & Tony Ivey Jr. and their grandchild Angela.
+Donna lives in Leesburg, Virginia with her husband & business partner, Tony.
+The couple is humbly grateful for their three adult children, Ashley (husband Larry), April & Tony Ivey Jr. her grandchildren Angela & Kevin.